Curtiss P-40 Warhawk: Soviet Union

 In January 1942, some 198 aircraft sorties were flown (334 flying hours) and 11 aerial engagements were conducted, in which five Bf 109s, one Ju 88, and one He 111 were downed.
-These statistics reveal a surprising fact: it turns out that the Tomahawk was fully capable of successful air combat with a Bf 109.
-The reports of pilots about the circumstances of the engagements confirm this fact.
 On 18 January 1942, Lieutenants S. V. Levin and I. P. Levsha (in pair) fought an engagement with seven Bf 109s and shot down two of them without loss.
 On 22 January, a flight of three aircraft led by Lieutenant E. E. Lozov engaged 13 enemy aircraft and shot down two Bf 109Es, again without loss.
 Altogether, in January, two Tomahawks were lost; one downed by German anti-aircraft artillery and one lost to Messerschmitts.

 The Soviets stripped down their P-40s significantly for combat, in many cases removing the wing guns altogether in P-40B/C types, for example.
 Soviet Air Force reports state that they liked the range and fuel capacity of the P-40, which were superior to most of the Soviet fighters, though they still preferred the P-39.
 Soviet pilot Nikolai G. Golodnikov recalled: "The cockpit was vast and high.
 At first it felt unpleasant to sit waist-high in glass, as the edge of the fuselage was almost at waist level.
 But the bullet-proof glass and armored seat were strong and visibility was good.
 The radio was also good.
 It was powerful, reliable, but only on HF (high frequency).
 The American radios did not have hand microphones but throat microphones.
 These were good throat mikes: small, light and comfortable."
 The biggest complaint of some Soviet airmen was its poor climb rate and problems with maintenance, especially with burning out the engines.
 VVS pilots usually flew the P-40 at War Emergency Power settings while in combat, which brought acceleration and speed performance closer to that of their German rivals, but could burn out engines in a matter of weeks.
 Tires and batteries also failed.
 The fluid in the engine's radiators often froze, cracking their cores, which made the Allison engine unsuitable for operations during harsh winter conditions.
 During the winter of 1941, the 126th Fighter Aviation Regiment suffered from cracked radiators on 38 occasions.
 Often, entire regiments were reduced to a single flyable aircraft because no replacement parts were available.
 They also had difficulty with the more demanding requirements for fuel and oil quality of the Allison engines.
 A fair number of burned-out P-40s were re-engined with Soviet Klimov M-105 engines, but these performed relatively poorly and were relegated to rear area use.